offbynull/coroutines/README.md

 431304956
 ```

-#### Example: Re-organizing variables and operands to match new version of method
+#### Example: Upgrading from old versions

+If you update one or more of the methods that make up your coroutine, the method ID will change.
+If you want support to deserializing from the older version, you'll need to supply a ```FramePointUpdater``` to read in the data from the old version and convert it to data expected by the new version.

-Imagine we start the coroutine, run it a few times, and then serialize it...
+Imagine we start ```MyCoroutine```, run it a few times, and then serialize it...

 ```java
 // Create the coroutine.